 Truthfulness is the foundation of all human virtues.
 Without truthfulness, there is suspicion and doubt; hesitation.
 Truthfulness breeds certainty in ourselves, and for others.
 It is not simply a matter of being truthful with others.
 It begins, and ends, with being truthful with ourselves.

 This past week has been challenging.
-With a 91-year-old mother in hospital for pneumonia, exam week fast approaching and a business in its Truthfulnessre-launch and growth stage, there have been many clarion calls for truthfulness.
+With a 91-year-old mother in hospital for pneumonia, exam week fast approaching and a business in its re-launch and growth stage, there have been many clarion calls for truthfulness.
 It has caused me, personally and professionally, to be truthful with myself.
 Facing the mortality of a mother is akin to facing one’s own.
 It can cause great and sincere reflection.
 That reflection requires truthfulness.

 I have been asking myself some important questions regarding my life and work.
 What do I do?
 What do I do best?
 For whom do I do it best?
 For whom do I want to do it best?
 As I discerned these questions one common theme arose.
 Education.
 I am wired as an educator.
 It is my nature, passion and expertise.
 It is my intuition and creativity.
 Education.
 Then, a close and knowing friend suggested I need ask questions around education.
 What is education?
 How do I perceive it best conducted?
 Why is education vital to my spirit?
 These were powerful questions, but only in as much as it demanded truthfulness of spirit.